Overview

 These are logs from the job itself, such as the output from

-The Control Plane is a more complex piece of machinery than the Runner.
-It is capable of orchestrating and monitoring jobs across many numbers of Runners, and acts as a single pane of glass across all of your app installs in all of your customer’s environments.The Control API
+The Control Plane is a more complex piece of machinery than the Install Runner.
+It is capable of orchestrating and monitoring jobs across many numbers of Install Runners, and acts as a single pane of glass across all of your app installs in all of your customers’ environments.The Control API

 The central component of the Control Plane is the Control API.
 This is the interface used to orchestrate and inspect apps, installs, and jobs.
-The Dashboard and CLI are built on top of this, and you can integrate with it yourself to build custom interfaces for both internal and customer use.The Control Plane is multi-tennant, although we do logically isolate data and resources by org.
-However, we are working on providing Nuon itself as a BYOC app.
-If you are interested in the BYOC version of the Nuon Control Plane, please reach out to us.
+The Dashboard and CLI are built on top of this, and you can integrate with it yourself to build custom interfaces for both internal and customer use.The Control Plane in Nuon Cloud is multi-tenant, although we do logically isolate data and resources by org.
+Users evaluating Nuon or companies with emerging BYOC requirements, use Nuon Cloud.
+However, we also can deploy Nuon as a BYOC app i.e., we use Nuon to install Nuon into a Nuon customer’s cloud account.
+The BYOC Nuon app can be inspected in this GitHub repository.

 We maintain a separate API for Runners to interact with.
 This is the API they poll for jobs, and write logs and metrics to.The Build Runner

-The first step to provisioning your app components in an install is building an OCI artifact for Runners to pull.
-Because all of your Installs will be using the same artifacts, we provision a Build Runner for you in the Control Plane.
+The first step to provisioning your app components in an install is building an OCI artifact for Install Runners to pull.
+Because all of your Installs will be using the same artifacts, we provision a Build Runner for you for your org in the Control Plane.
 This is exactly the same executable used in Installs, and it works exactly the same way, except it only runs build jobs.
-This is the only part of the Control Plane that touches your source code and build artifacts.While the rest of the Control Plane is multi-tennant, Build Runners are always single-tennant.
-Each Runner is deployed to its own host and does not share any resources with other Runners.
+This is the only part of the Control Plane that touches your source code and build artifacts.While the rest of the Control Plane in Nuon Cloud is multi-tenant, Build Runners are always single-tenant.
+Each Runner is deployed to its own host and does not share any resources with other Install Runners.